sntanju/sntanju/README.md

-## Hello, I'm Sanjida Nasrin Tanju !
+# Hey 👋 I am Sanjida Nasrin

 A passionate Software Developer committed to continuous learning and growth.
 With a proactive mindset and strong problem-solving skills, I take ownership of my work and strive for self-reliance while learning from mistakes.
 Skilled in both independent tasks and teamwork, I confidently embrace challenges, adapt quickly, and eagerly learn and apply new technologies.